OzDoll/Megapatito-Foodwaste-App/README.md

 [![Foodwaste Hack walk through](https://img.youtube.com/vi/I6MvPD-cXrI/0.jpg)](https://www.youtube.com/watch?v=I6MvPD-cXrI)

 ## Setting up the Power Platform Solution

 Download and Import Solution:

-Begin by downloading the [FoodFightersSLN solution file](https://github.com/AllgeierSchweiz/aihackers/raw/main/PowerApp/FoodFightersSLN_1_0_0_12.zip) provided.
+Begin by downloading the [Megapatito FoodFightersSLN solution file](https://github.com/OzDoll/Megapatito-Foodwaste-App/blob/main/PowerApp/FoodFightersSLN_1_0_0_14.zip) provided.
 Navigate to Power Apps and log in to your account.
 Locate the option to import a solution and upload the downloaded FoodFightersSLN file.
 Follow the on-screen prompts to complete the import process.